dcm4che/dcm4chee-arc-cs/docs/networking/config/uiElasticsearchURL.rst

     (dcmuiElasticsearchURL)"
     "
+    .. _dcmuiElasticsearchURLKeycloakServer:

+    :ref:`Keycloak Server <dcmuiElasticsearchURLKeycloakServer>`",string,"Select Keycloak Server from where to get the bearer token for accessing the Elasticsearch

+    (dcmuiElasticsearchURLKeycloakServer)"
+    "
     .. _dcmuiElasticsearchIsDefault:

     :ref:`Is Default <dcmuiElasticsearchIsDefault>`",boolean,"Set this URL to the default one.
 (Make sure that only one of the urls - siblings child is set to default).